Joshua is an accomplished director, writer and producer and MTV Movie Award winner.

 In 2016, he helmed the feature film Be Somebody for Paramount Pictures and Studio 71.
 The film is toplined by Vine star Matthew Espinosa who has more than 17 million followers online.
 Joshua also directed the first season of the Hulu drama series South Beach.

-He recently finished his thriller Negative for MarVista Entertainment.
-Starring Katia Winter (Sleepy Hollow) and Simon Quarterman (Westworld) the film will have its World Premiere at the 2017 Newport Beach Film Festival and was released on Digital and OnDemand in 2017.
+He recently released his thriller Negative for MarVista Entertainment.
+Starring Katia Winter (Sleepy Hollow) and Simon Quarterman (Westworld).
+The film had its World Premiere at the 2017 Newport Beach Film Festival and was released on Digital and OnDemand in 2017.

 In addition to his feature work, Joshua has also helmed a number of high profile short films, including Dig, the story of a young Holocaust survivor who, following his exodus from Europe twenty years ago, comes face to face with the Nazi who killed his family.
 The film stars Mark Margolis and Aaron Himelstein and was an Official Selection of numerous festivals across the country.

 Another was Resignation, a short film about a world in which Superman has taken off his cape and turned his back on humanity, was featured on Kotaku.com, GeekTryrant.com and ScreenRant.com, calling it a film that’s “handled smartly with a strong script, nuanced performances, and a clever twist.”
 Joshua and the film's creators were featured on a panel at the 2014 San Diego Comic-Con.